m1griffin/arrayfunc/codegen/docmathtemplate.rst

   in 32 bit mode.
 * The Ubuntu ARM tests were conducted on a Raspberry Pi 4 ARM CPU running in 64 bit mode.
+* The Rasberry Pi 5 tests were conducted on a Raspberry Pi 5 ARM CPU running in 64 bit mode.
 * All others were conducted using VMs running on x86 hardware.